williamhoos/testrepo/docs/source/surveys.rst

     :width: 250px
     :align: right
     :alt: PEER Survey Tools (PST) Workflow Illustration

+Using PST, surveys move quickly for the user and a number of questions provide immediate, *compare with others* feedback to hold the participant's interest.

 In addition to the question types, Genetic Alliance has curated several thousand questions that are grouped into Common Data Instruments, or CDIs for short, that employ these question types.
 PEER sponsors can curate their surveys from scratch, or pick appropriate question sets from the CDIs developed by Genetic Alliance.